Learning to Grasp 3D Objects using Deep Residual U-Nets: Experimental Results

 \subsection{Grasping Results}

-We empirically evaluate our grasp methodology using a simulated robot.
-In particular, we build a simulation environment to verify the capability of our grasp approach.
-The simulation is developed based on the Bullet physics engine.
-We only consider the end-effector pose $(x , y , z , roll , pitch , yaw)$ to simplify the complexity and concentrate on evaluating the proposed approach.
+We evaluated our grasp methodology using a simulated robot.
+In particular, we built a simulation environment to verify the capability of the proposed grasp approach.
+The simulation was developed based on the Bullet physics engine.
+We only considered the end-effector pose $(x , y , z , roll , pitch , yaw)$ to simplify the complexity and concentrate on evaluating the proposed approach.

-We design a grasping scenario that the simulated robot first grasps the object and then picks it up to a certain height to see if the object slips due to bad grasp or not.
-A particular grasp was considered a success if the robot is able to complete the task.
-In this experiment, we randomly selected 20 different objects for each of the five mentioned categories.
-In each experiment, we randomly place the object on the table region and also rotate it along the z-axis.
+We designed a grasping scenario that the simulated robot first grasps the object and then picks it up to a certain height to see if the object slips due to the bad grasp configuration.
+If the robot can complete the task, the grasp is considered as a successful grasp.
+In this experiment, we randomly selected 50 different objects for each of the five mentioned categories.
+In each experiment, we randomly placed the object on the table region and also rotate it along the z-axis.
 It is worth to mention that all test objects were not used for training the neural networks.
-Table~\ref{table-grasp} shows the experimental results of grasping success rate.
-Figure~\ref{fig:object_detection} shows the grasp detection results of ten example objects.
-A video of this experiment is available online at \url{http://youtu.be/5_yAJCc8owo}.
+We achieved a grasp success rate of 83.2\% (i.e., 208 success out of 250 trials).
+The detailed outcomes of the experiments are summarized in Table~\ref{table-grasp}.
+Fig.~\ref{fig:object_detection} shows the grasp detection results of five example objects.
+A video of this experiment is available online at \href{http://youtu.be/5_yAJCc8owo}{\cblue{ \textbf{\texttt{http://youtu.be/5\_yAJCc8owo}}}}.

-Two sets of experiments were carried out to examine the robustness of the proposed approach with respect to varying point cloud density and Gaussian noise.
-In particular, in the first set of experiments, the original density of training objects was kept and the density of testing objects was reduced (downsampling) from 1 to 0.5.
-In the second set of experiments, nine levels of Gaussian noise with standard deviations from 1 to 9~mm were added to the test data.
+Two sets of experiments were conducted to examine the robustness of the proposed approach concerning varying point cloud density and Gaussian noise.
+Particularly, in the first set of experiments, the original density of training objects was kept, and the density of testing objects was reduced (downsampling) from 1 to 0.5.
+In the second set of experiments, nine levels of Gaussian noise were added to the test data.
 The results are summarized in Fig.~\ref{fig:robustness_simulation}.